-After the NHS admitted failings in administering medical air, instead of oxygen, in over 100 surgeries, Specialist Litigator, Katy Link explores how these errors might have been made and appeals for victims to come forward.
+After the NHS admitted failings in administering medical air, instead of oxygen, in over 100 surgeries, Chartered Legal Executive, Katy Link explores how these errors might have been made and appeals for victims to come forward.

 Background to NHS medical air never events

 Between 2018 and 2021, the NHS administered reportedly harmful airflow, known as medical air, instead of oxygen, through flowmeters in hospitals across the UK.